arunjeyaprasad/mcp-rag-web-scraper/README.md

 # Key Features
 <ul>
-<li><b>Customizable Scrape parameters</b>: Refer to [env](.env) file for detailed parameters</li>
+<li><b>Customizable Scrape parameters</b>: Refer to <a href=".env">.env</a> file for detailed parameters</li>
 <li><b>Scheduled Scraping</b>: You can scrape for new content from the target website at the preferred scheduling interval</li>
-<li><b>Override robots.txt</b>: Be sensitive to the websites :) Their job is to be always available to viewers not to serve bots.
-An ability to override the robots file is provided but still with crawl delay and max pages to not hurt the sentiments of the website</li>
+<li><b>Override robots.txt</b>: Be sensitive to the websites :) Their job is to be always available to viewers, not to serve bots.
+An ability to override the robots file is provided but still use sensible crawl delay and max pages parameters to not hurt the sentiments of the website</li>
 <li><b>RESTful API</b>: APIs to initiate/stop scraping, progress monitoring and health monitoring</li>
 <li><b>Integration ready</b>: Available for integration with AI Agents or MCP clients like Claude Desktop App</li>
 </ul>